ljdursi/dursi-blog/_drafts/2018-07-21-incrementalism-for-scientific-development-tools.md

-These steps can be thought of as a sort of internal-to-the-research-endevour version of the [Technology Readiness Levels](https://en.wikipedia.org/wiki/Technology_readiness_level) that are used to describe the maturity of technologies and tools, now often used when talkingj about commercialization.
+These steps can be thought of as a sort of internal-to-the-research-endevour version of the [Technology Readiness Levels](https://en.wikipedia.org/wiki/Technology_readiness_level) that are used to describe the maturity of technologies and tools, now often used when talking about commercialization.

 Not every idea has to go through all four stages to be successful; sometimes a tool will be a 'one-off' or nearly so, used for one or two projects and never again.
 This isn't at all a bad thing, if it serves its one purpose well.

 But each transition between stages represents a potential barrier for ideas becoming new tools, a jump in level of development skills and effort required.
 Every tool that stalls at between